YuriDevAT/YuriDevAT/README.md

 <br />
 <p>In my latest project, I created a <a href="https://github.com/the-collab-lab/tcl-19-smart-shopping-list">Smart Shopping App</a> in a remote African/European team of four developers using React, Google Firebase, and Netlify.
 I participated in pair programming sessions to deliver features and kept accessibility in mind to ensure everyone could use the app.</p>

-:muscle: I'm currently working ... an app for rescuing abandoned animals using React, Google Firebase & TailwindCSS <br />
+:muscle: I'm currently working ... on an app for rescuing abandoned animals using React, Google Firebase & TailwindCSS <br />
 :eyes: I’m currently learning ...
-NextJS <br />
+React, Python <br />
-:raising_hand: I’m looking to collaborate with ... someone who is interested in art / music <br />
+:raising_hand: I’m looking to collaborate with ... someone who is interested in art / music or helping people /environment <br />
 :dizzy_face: I’m looking for help with ...
-Google Firebase, NodeJS <br />
+Google Firebase, Python <br />
 💬 Ask me about anything related to...
-Figma or TailwindCSS <br />
+Japan or my inspiration for my projects <br />
 :ghost: Fun fact: ...
 I studied Musicology and Japanese studies, but I want to become a developer and work in Vienna, Seoul or Fukuoka <br />

 <br />